wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 -rwxrwxrwx+ 1 wdlin R418 20108811 Sep 21 13:57 treatment_rep9_R2.blat.bam
 ```

 As they are read alignment files of read1 and read2 separately, the next command would generate 6 commands to merge them and keep the BAM file sorted-by-name.
+For convenience, we will keep only the first commends in most of this walkthrough.
 ```
 Singularity> ls *.blat.bam | perl -ne 'chomp; /(.+?)_R\d\./; push @{$hash{$1}},$_; if(eof){ for $key (sort keys %hash){ $cmd="samtools merge -fn /dev/stdout @{$hash{$key}} | samtools view /dev/stdin | SamReverse.pl _1 | samtools view -Sbo $key.merged.bam -T TAIR10_chr_all.fas /dev/stdin"; print "\nCMD: $cmd\n"; system $cmd } }'